microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 Now, since we have not set up input data, the Labeling UX application should look like this:

-[The screenshot of empty labeling UX application]
+[The screenshot of empty labeling UX application with no document reminder modal]

 ---

-## Setting up input data
+### Setting up input data

 **All the labeling data will be read from and write into `Server/data`.**